e-kotov/rdocdump/README.md

 ## Example

-Extract documenation of `{rJavaEnv}` package byt downloading source from CRAN and save it to file `rJavaEnv_docs.txt`
+Extract documenation of `{rJavaEnv}` package by downloading source from CRAN and save it to file `rJavaEnv_docs.txt`

 ``` r